Practice Managers Handbook

 The trainee should notify their Lead Employer of any change in circumstances using the GP Trainee Change of Circumstance form.
 On completion the form should be sent to their local Programme Administrator as detailed on the form.

-For trainees who are returning from a prolonged period of absence, for example due to sick leave or maternity leave, and are near the end of their training the following points need to be considered:
+For trainees who are returning from a prolonged period of absence, for example due to sick leave or parental leave, and are near the end of their training the following points need to be considered:

-- All doctors returning to training from a prolonged period of absence greater than 12 months (exactly 12 months is acceptable) in total and wanting to apply for their CCT would be expected to have a minimum period in clinical practice to allow adequate time for the Educational Supervisor (ES) to assess the doctors competencies before a recommendation for a Certificate of Completion of Training (CCT) will be made.
+- All doctors returning to training from a prolonged period of absence greater than 12 months (exactly 12 months is acceptable) in total wishing to apply for their CCT would be expected to have a minimum period in clinical practice to allow adequate time for the Educational Supervisor (ES) to assess the doctors competencies before a recommendation for a Certificate of Completion of Training (CCT) will be made.

 - This period might usually be of three months duration.
 In certain circumstances the School of Primary Care may be required to provide additional funding for an extension.